-Gains (losses) on oil and natural gas derivatives decreased by approximately \$100 million to losses of approximately \$35 million for the period from January 1, 2013, through December 16, 2013, from gains of approximately \$65 million for the year ended December 31, 2012.
-Gains on oil and natural gas derivatives decreased primarily due to the changes in fair value of the derivative contracts and decreased cash settlements during the year.
+Gains on oil and natural gas derivatives were approximately \$79 million for the year ended December 31, 2014, compared to losses of approximately \$5 million and \$35 million for the periods from December 17, 2013 through December 31, 2013, and January 1, 2013 through December 16, 2013, respectively, representing a variance of approximately \$119 million.
+Gains on oil and natural gas derivatives were primarily due to changes in fair value on unsettled derivative contracts and higher cash settlements during the period.
+The results for 2014 also include cash settlements of approximately \$12 million related to canceled derivatives contracts.